harshit9715/cdk-java-spring-ecs-deploy/README.md

 # Welcome to your CDK Java project!

-This is a blank project for Java development with CDK.
+This is a Sample project for Java development with CDK.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.